rkoeninger/ShenPrelude/api.md

 ### `floor` : `number → number`

-Rounds down to nearest integer (only for positive numbers).
+Rounds down to nearest integer.

 ### `fold-left` : `(A → B → A) → A → (list B) → A`